moosipea/sdl_opengl_engine/README.md

-#Simple SDL2+OpenGL wrapper class
+# Simple SDL2+OpenGL wrapper thing

-very much in developement
+very much in-developement
+i will probably have to move to cmake later